 Human subject-based health-related research — regardless if classified as patient-oriented, clinical, translational, epidemiologic, comparative effectiveness, behavioral, outcomes, or health services research — has individual human beings or groups of human beings as its unit of observation.
-As such, principles of epidemiology serve as the basic scientific methodology.
+As such, principles of epidemiology (in addition to biostatistics) serve as the basic scientific methodology.
 That is, the sciences of epidemiology and biostatistics are the means of knowledge generation (i.e., the underlying epistemology) in human subject-based health research.

 The objectives of this course are to provide a detailed understanding of the basic principles of epidemiology including: